-Hankook Tire has released the most Gauge Index that revealed Americans are willing to go the distance to serve others.
+Hankook Tire has released its newest Gauge Index that revealed Americans are willing to go the distance to serve others.

 In its quarterly survey of American drivers, Hankook Tire examined trends related to community service and social responsibility.
 While 38 percent of those aged 35-54 are looking to contribute to their local communities, the same amount of millennials are most likely to look at the bigger picture.
 The survey found that one third of Americans between the ages of 18 and 34 (35 percent) are more inclined to select a charity that has a global impact.